 · Using incidental, minor, or reasonable physical contact to maintain order and control.

-Reasonable physical force should be commensurate with the circumstances of the situation.
+Reasonable force should be commensurate with the circumstances of the situation.
 The following factors should be considered in using reasonable physical force for the reasons stated in this policy:

 1. The size and physical, mental, and psychological condition of the student;